sheishistoric/theatre-blog/about.md

 ---
 ## Me

-I'm currently based in Philadelphia, though my heart goes out to the Providence's theatre scene.
+I see a lot of theatre, read a lot of plays, and sometimes I write about it.
+I want to direct an amazing show someday, mostly writing one-minute shows for now.
+I'm currently based in Philadelphia, though my heart goes out to the Providence's theatre scene and I make it up to NYC when I can.

 ## The Title
 "Gods of the theatre, smile on us." is a lyric from "Invocation and Instructions to the Audience" in **The Frogs: A New Musical** by Stephen Sondheim.
 IDK, I might change it.